aysuvorov/medstats/README.md

 ## `ModPerf`

-ModPerf is a module that typical metrics known in medical trials for machine learning algorithms.
+ModPerf is a module that assesses typical metrics known in medical trials for machine learning algorithms.

 **Metric functions**: